economy-simulator/bug-reports/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**To Reproduce (The steps below are just a example it doesnt have to be this format it can be any command)** Steps to reproduce the behavior:
+**To Reproduce (The steps below are just a example it doesn't have to be this format neither does it have to be a API bug it can be client/web explain this how you like)**
-1. Execute '...'
+Steps to reproduce the behavior:
+1. Go to the API at /api/this
 2. Now '....'
-3. See error
+3. This is what has happened

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen instead of the 'bug'.

 **Screenshots**
-If possible please provide a Screenshot/Gif here of what happened
+If possible please provide a Screenshot/Video here of what happened

-**Bot Version (this can be found using the '/grid botversion' slash command):**
-- 1.0.0

-**LogFile name (this can be found using the '/grid logfile' slash command):**
- - 27d8_1.0.0_Last.log

-**Exception ID if the bot provided one.**
+**Client Version (OPTIONAL)**
-- ID HERE
+- [VERSION]

 **Additional Information**
 Add any other context about the problem here.